THS-International/website/src/markdown-pages/faq.md

         title: 'Can I sell my ticket to another student? '
   - category: Attending the Events
     questions:
-      - description: 'Yes, we will not accept any drop-ins.'
+      - description: >-
+          Yes, we will not accept any drop-ins.
+It is also mandatory to check-in **at least one day prior** to your first event at one of our Check-In Desks.
         title: Do I have to have signed up to the event to attend?
       - description: >-
-          Usually one or two days before the event you will receive an e-mail from us.
+          Usually one or two days before the event you will receive an email from us.
 This one is sent to the e-mail address you used in our signup system.
 Please check your spam folder as well, sometimes it goes in there.

+          Also make sure that you attend one of our Check-In Desks.
+It is mandatory to check-in **at least one day prior** to your first event at one of our Check-In Desks.
         title: >-
           I've signed up for an event!
 How do I receive information about an event I signed up for?
       - description: >-
-          Usually one or two days before the event you will receive an e-mail from us.
+          Usually one or two days before the event you will receive an email from us.
 This one is sent to the e-mail address you used in our signup system.
 Please check your spam folder as well, sometimes it goes in there.
 If you really can’t find it, contact us.
         title: >-
           I've signed up for an event, but I didn’t receive an e-mail about an event I signed up for.
+What do I do?
+      - description: >-
+          If you cannot attend an event it is important and necessary to cancel your booked ticket in the sign up system.
+This is possible up to 24 hours before the event starts.
+A refund for paid tickets is only possible if the cancellation is due to a confirmed or suspected Covid-19 infection.
+In this case please inform us by sending an email to info@thsint.se.
+This will also automatically lead to an exclusion from Reception events for the following 7 days to ensure the health of everyone involved in the reception.

+          In addition, ticket swaps are allowed and encouraged.
+For these to be confirmed, both parties must send an email to info@thsint.se with the swap request at least 48 hours prior to the event.
+We encourage you to not send money before receiving confirmation of the swap from us.
+        title: >-
+          I've signed up for an event , but I am not able to attend it.
 What do I do?
   - category: KTH and My Studies
     questions:
       - description: >-